rohitkyadv/Digital-Image-Processing-Neural-Networks/README.md

 ## Task Description
 Our task is we must classify the objects in an image of the road for self-driving cars.
-This is not

-image classification, this is pixel-wise classification also known as image segmentation.
-Self- driving cars are not common yet because the AI is not good enough yet.
-This image

-segmentation problem is a large part of self-driving car AI.
+This is not image classification, this is pixel-wise classification also known as image segmentation.
+Self-driving cars are not common yet because the AI is not good enough yet.
+This image segmentation problem is a large part of self driving car AI.
 This dataset has 5 sets of 1000 images and the corresponding segmentation images This dataset contains input images and labeled semantic segmentations captured via the CARLA self-driving car simulator.
 Dataset is available online on Kaggle at the link given below.

 Data Source: https://www.kaggle.com/kumaresanmanickavelu/lyft-udacity-challenge